Report on surveys of the Innisfail sector of the Great Barrier Reef

 |Median Coral Cover||Low (0-10%)||Decreased|

-As part of the Long Term Monitoring Program (LTMP), surveys of coral cover and abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster solaris* were completed using the manta tow technique on two reefs in the Innisfail sector of the Great Barrier Reef (GBR).
-Preliminary results of the manta tow surveys are presented in Table 1.
-These show that in both cases median reef-wide live coral cover had fallen to very low values (0-5%).
-The decrease at Moore Reef was likely due to the 2017 bleaching event whereas at McCulloch reef the decrease was likely due to both bleaching in 2017 and COTS activity in recent years.
-No COTS were observed during manta tow surveys.
+As part of the Long Term Monitoring Program (LTMP), surveys of coral cover and abundance of the coral feeding crown-of-thorns starfish (COTS), Acanthaster cf. solaris* on seven reefs in the Innisfail sector of the Great Barrier Reef (GBR) were completed using manta tows.
+Preliminary results of the manta tow surveys are presented in Tables 1 and 2.
+In all cases median reef-wide live coral cover had fallen to low values (less than10%).
+The decrease in hard coral cover at McCulloch, Peart, Farquharson and Taylor Reefs was due to COTS activity in recent years and summer bleaching in 2015/16 and 2016/17.
+COTS remain active on Peart, Farquharson and Taylor Reefs which were classified as Active Outbreaks in 2018.
+Low numbers of COTS were also recorded on Feather Reef and Hedley Reef.
+Declines in coral cover on reefs that were not affected by recent COTS outbreaks appear due to summer bleaching in 2015/16 and 2016/17

 Details of the manta tow method can be found in the Standard Operational Procedure No. 9 [AIMS Research - Crown-of-thorns Starfish and Coral Surveys - Standard Operational Procedure 9].
 Further details of the monitoring program design, sampling methods and a full explanation of the A. solaris outbreak terminology can be found on the AIMS website.